Fitness to Study Procedure

 34.6 Right of Appeal

-The student has a right of appeal against a decision of the Senate Student Conduct Committee, this is set out in §33.61-33.77 of the Code of Student Conduct.
+The student has a right of appeal against a decision of the Senate Assessors for Student Conduct or the Senate Student Conduct Committee, this is set out in §33.44-33.77 of the Code of Student Conduct.

 34.7 Confidentiality and Data Protection

 At all stages of the procedure due consideration will be given to issues of confidentiality and data protection.
-Further information on the University’s policy in this area is available at: www.gla.ac.uk/services/dpfoioffice/guidanceforstudents/.
-In cases where a student’s health and safety is considered to be at risk the University may share information with external parties such as next of kin, medical professionals or the police (see: www.gla.ac.uk/services/dpfoioffice/a-ztopics/sensitivepersonaldata/).
+In cases where a student’s health and safety is considered to be at risk the University may share information with external parties such as next of kin, medical professionals or the police.
+See the University's Student Privacy Notice for more information.

 34.8 Appendix 1